BuddhaBing/thunder-warriors/README.md

 ## The Project

 This is the [Makers Academy](http://www.makersacademy.com) final two-week group project.
 [We](#collaborators) decided to build a 3D [Tower Defence] video game using the [Unity3D](https://unity3d.com/) multi platform game development tool.

+After some discussion, we settled on an 80s theme for the game, and the name "Thunder Warriors" came from an 80s random name generator!

 [None of us](#collaborators) had ever created a video game, or coded in C# before, so it was a brand new challenge for all of us.
 We had two weeks to learn how to use the Unity platform, learn a new language, and to create a video game using this newly acquired knowledge.